elixir-circuits/circuits_uart/README.md

 even though the C ABIs are the same between the compilers, Visual Studio adds stack protection calls that I couldn't figure out how to work around.

+### How does Nerves.UART communicate with the serial port?

+Nerves.UART uses a [Port](https://hexdocs.pm/elixir/Port.html) and C code.
+Elixir/Erlang ports have nothing to do with the serial ports of the operating system.
+They share the same name but are different concepts.

 ## Acknowledgments

 When building this library, [node-serialport](https://github.com/voodootikigod/node-serialport)